-As I sit here writing this article, the smell of beef bone broth is wafting through my house.
+As I sit here writing this article, the smell of homemade bone broth is wafting through my house.
 A few days ago, I picked up a package of grass-fed beef bones from our local Whole Foods Market (call ahead and they will order them for you), and last night I filled my slow cooker with the bones, carrots, onions, celery, garlic, rosemary, bay leaves and water.
 Not counting the 20 minutes I took to roast the bones a bit first, it took about 10 minutes to get it all together.
-Within 24 hours I’ll have delicious bone broth to drink and use in recipes.
+Within 24 hours I’ll have delicious homemade bone broth to drink and use in recipes.

-Have you tried bone broth?
+Have you tried eating homemade bone broth?
 Bone broth is one of the tastiest and most inexpensive health foods that you can make right in your own kitchen.
-There are a lot of good reasons to make this amazing liquid, so if you haven’t tried making your own yet, grab some leftover bones from a whole chicken or ask your butcher or market for some beef bones, get out your slow cooker, and get to work.
+There are a lot of good reasons to make this amazing liquid, so if you haven’t tried making your own yet, grab some leftover bones from a whole chicken or ask your butcher or market for some beef bones, get out your Instant Pot or slow cooker, and get to work.
 Your taste buds, wallet, and your health will thank you.
 And really, it isn’t even that much work.

-Benefits Of Making Bone Broth
+Benefits of Eating Homemade Bone Broth

-Bone broth can be made from the bones you’d toss in the trash otherwise.
+Homemade bone broth can be made from the bones you’d toss in the trash otherwise.
 It doesn’t get a lot more frugal than that.